WyldResearchLtd/Ligger.spritebuilder/README.md

 Built with Spritebuilder/Cocos2d

-NOTE: Deleting the LiggerGamedata.plist in the applications /Documents directory resets the app to FirstPass
+For iOS 6 and above (TBC)

 Gameplay
 ---------
 What is a Ligger?

-Rumour has it that was coined by the Big Hair Glam bands in the 70 and 80's but popularised by NME Magazine in the nineties as a nickname for persons who attend parties, concerts, and festivals with the sole intention of obtaining free food and drink.
+Rumour has it that the term Ligger was coined by the Big Hair Glam bands in the 70 and 80's and popularised by NME Magazine in the nineties as a nickname for persons who attend parties, concerts, and festivals with the sole intention of obtaining free food and drink.

 Objective